Fateh Singh (Sikhism): Death

-The sons were taken to Sirhind and coerced for conversion to Islam in the court of Wazir Khan, the provincial governor.
-Both of the children maintained a steadfast refusal to convert and were executed.
+The sons were taken to Sirhind and coerced to convert to Islam in the court of Wazir Khan, the provincial governor.
+Both the children steadfastly refused to convert and were executed.
 In early Sikh accounts, they were simply beheaded; in popular Sikh tradition, they are held to have been "bricked" (entombed) alive.

 He was executed in Sirhind at the age of 6, alongside his elder brother Zorawar Singh, by being entombed alive in a brick wall and after they fell unconscious, they were taken out of the wall and killed.
 Guru Gobind Singh learnt of the deaths of his sons, Fateh Singh and Zorowar Singh, while he was staying at the village of Jatpura.
 Mata Gujri is claimed to have died of shock on hearing of the deaths of her two youngest grandsons.

 Their bodies were disrespectfully discarded.
-A wealthy man named Todar Mal, who was a banker, took the responsibility of giving the children and Mata Gujri a proper cremation.
+A wealthy Jain merchant named Diwan Todar Mal, who was a banker, took the responsibility of giving the children and Mata Gujri a proper cremation.
 He bought a piece of land for their funeral by laying gold coins on the ground as payment.
 The place where their bodies were discarded is now known as Gurdwara Fatehgarh Sahib.
 Another Gurdwara, called Joti Sarup, marks the site where their cremation took place.
 Fatehgarh Sahib Every year, two fairs are held at Gurdwara Fatehgarh Sahib—one in December to honor the children’s martyrdom and another in March during the festival of Hola Mohalla.
 Near Sirhind, there is also a memorial dedicated to Mata Gujri.

 Baba Fateh Singh Ji's age is considered as 7 years and Indian Government has announced his martyr day as Veer Bal Diwas.